What Is Numerology?

 How calculations usually work

-Most numerology calculations follow a recognizable workflow.
+The direct basis answer is that most numerology calculations work by taking one named input, converting it through one visible rule set, and reducing the result into a readable number pattern.
 The birth date anchors a life path calculation, while name-based numbers use a different input and rule set.

 First, the reader identifies the input: a birth date, a full name, or another specific data point.
 Next, that input is converted into numbers according to the rules of the chosen system.